jczasgit/ns7-theme-builder/README.md

 ##### Known Issues
 - It seems that using #RRGGBBAA does not work well in Nativescript.
 The alpha value does not apply correctly.
 Trying to add RGBA to the theme builder.
 - Dark Theme TextView text color is not set correctly causing it to have little contrast.

+## Goals
+- [ ] Decrease color inputs in order to build a theme.
+- [ ] Add choice to build detail/regular theme. **Detail takes more color inputs**
+- [ ] Add choice to generate modular styling.
+Such as generating style for buttons only.
+- [ ] Add configuration option to set default colors, destination, extra colors/properties.